bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/get-bsv/htx.md

 # ⚡ HTX Exchange Onboarding Guide for BSV Tokens

-**HTX Exchange** ([htx.com](https://www.htx.com)) is a leading global cryptocurrency exchange offering a wide range of digital assets, including Bitcoin SV (BSV).
+**HTX Exchange** ([htx.com](https://www.htx.com)) is a leading global cryptocurrency exchange offering a wide range of digital assets, including BSV (BSV).
 It provides a secure, fast, and user-friendly platform for buying, selling, and trading BSV tokens.

 ---